robots4life/luscious-lucia/README.md

 If you like to show the error on the page you can return it from the catch block.

+The `fail` function is used as part of a SvelteKit form action, it handles validation errors.

+<a href="https://kit.svelte.dev/docs/form-actions#anatomy-of-an-action-validation-errors" target="_blank">https://kit.svelte.dev/docs/form-actions#anatomy-of-an-action-validation-errors</a>

+If the request couldn't be processed because of invalid data, you can return validation errors — along with the previously submitted form values - back to the user so that they can try again.

+The fail function lets you return an HTTP status code (typically `400` or `422`, in the case of validation errors) along with the data.

+<a href="https://stackoverflow.com/a/76038549" target="_blank">https://stackoverflow.com/a/76038549</a>

+Instead of just throwing the error you can redirect the user to another page.

+<a href="https://kit.svelte.dev/docs/load#redirects" target="_blank">https://kit.svelte.dev/docs/load#redirects</a>

 ```ts
 try {
 	// ...